Network emulation: Network emulation software

 Two open-source network emulators are Common Open Research Emulator (CORE) and Extendable Mobile Ad hoc Network Emulator (EMANE).
 They both support operation as network black boxes, i.e. external machines/devices can be hooked up to the emulated network with no knowledge of emulation.
 They also support both wired and wireless network emulation with various degrees of fidelity.
 A CORE is more useful for quick network layouts (layer 3 and above) and single-machine emulation.
 EMANE is better suited for distributed high-fidelity large-scale network emulation (layers 1/2).

-The most popular network simulation software packages, OPNET and Tetcos NetSim, also have emulation modules for real-time device connectivity.
-In general simulation tools with emulation capabilities provide more sophistication than emulation devices.
-Emulation devices only provide for emulation of the physical link and do not factor in the effects of the higher layers (MAC, network, transport, etc.).
-Simulation tools however model effects from different layers of the network stack when running in emulation mode.
-They would allow for connecting multiple sources/destinations, routers, base stations, MANET protocols, etc.

 Traffic generation software

 The network performance under maximum throughput conditions can be analyzed by network traffic measurement in a testbed network, using a network traffic generator such as iperf.
 The traffic generator sends dummy packets, often with a unique packet identifier, making it possible to keep track of the packet delivery in the network using a network analyzer.